Halfmoonly/Halfmoonly/README.md

-- 😄 Purpose：gitHub is the perfect place to sync my stuff, it will follow me throughout my career
+- 😄 Purpose：gitHub is the perfect place to sync my stuff，and it will follow me throughout my career
 - ⚡ Principle ：Occam's Razor, aka Ockham's Razor, it means Entities should not be multiplied unnecessarily
 - 📫 How to reach me：liuyanoutsee@outlook.com